Search

 Our response

-Our goal is to create equity across neighbourhoods by building a set of social, economic, cultural, healthy living and civic engagement opportunities for all residents.
-Part of how we do this is through initiatives that bring key community stakeholders together to pursue a collective mission.
+Our goal is to create equity across communities by building a set of social, economic, cultural, healthy living, and civic engagement opportunities for all residents.
+Part of how we do this is through initiatives that bring local stakeholders together to pursue a collective mission.
 These include:

 The outcomes